Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Theoretical analysis

 \section{Theoretical analysis}

 In this section, we seek to theoretically understand the impact of the dataset properties on the MIA vulnerability.
 It is known that different data points exhibit different levels of MIA vulnerability depending on the underlying distribution \citep[e.g.\ ][]{Aerni2024-br, Leemann2024-mi}.
-Therefore, we start with analysing \emph{per-example} vulnerabilities for LiRA and RMIA.
+Therefore, we start with analysing \emph{per-example} MIA vulnerabilities.
 In order to quantitatively relate dataset properties to these vulnerabilities, a simplified model is formulated.
 Within this model, we prove a power-law between the per-example vulnerability and the number $S$ of examples per class.
 Finally, the per-example power-law is analytically extended to \emph{average-case} MIA vulnerability, for which we provide empirical evidence in \cref{sec:predicting_dataset}.
+We primarily focus on the analysis of (online) LiRA, since it is the optimal attack in our simplified model.
+We show that similar theoretical results also hold for RMIA in \cref{sec:rmia-theory} and offline LiRA \cref{sec:offline-lira}.